xzhang-0160/OrderMatchingEngine/README.md

 `valid_orders` | list of list | All the acknowledged valid orders `order` | `Order` object | the aggressive order that we are now handling `hit_order` | `Order` object | 	the passive order that is matched with aggressive order `order_book` | `OrderBook` object | the orderbook correspond to the symbol of the order that we are handling.
-We make in-place changes on order_book after each execution.
+We make in-place changes on `order_book` after each execution.
-`best_price` | float | The best price in the current order_book (if current order is “Buy”, then best_price is the best ask in the orderbook).
+`best_price` | float | The best price in the current `order_book` (if current order is “Buy”, then `best_price` is the best ask in the orderbook).
 This variable will be updated after each execution.
 `trade_price` | float | The price to be traded (this is only useful if there is a MKT order.
-E.g. if current order is a Buy MKT order, and also there is no non-MKT price in the order_book, need to look into the next available Buy order price to make it as trade_price)
+E.g. if current order is a Buy MKT order, and also there is no non-MKT price in the `order_book`, need to look into the next available Buy order price to make it as `trade_price`)
 `match_qty` | float | the FillQuantity for aggressive order. i.e. the total qty that can be executed this round.
 `order_match_qty` | float | the FillQuantity for each passive order. i.e. the qty of each passive order that can be matched `output` | list of list | The output of order matching engine.
-Including header, several lines of ack orders and several lines of fill orders.